Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Higher energy costs: Poorly maintained equipment often runs inefficiently and consumes more energy.

-Preventive maintenance is a proactive technique involving consistent routine maintenance on equipment to prevent unexpected failures or breakdowns.
-Rather than waiting for issues to arise, technicians abide by a set schedule of inspections, servicing and part replacements before things go wrong.
-This maintenance scheduling is usually time-based (i.e., monthly or quarterly) or use-based (i.e., operating hours, mileage or production cycles).
+Preventive maintenance is a proactive strategy that schedules routine inspections, servicing and part replacements before equipment fails — not after.
+Maintenance scheduling is usually time-based (i.e., monthly or quarterly) or use-based (i.e., operating hours, mileage or production cycles).

 This approach relies on industry best practices and historical performance data to determine when scheduled maintenance should occur.
 By identifying and addressing wear and tear early, your team can extend equipment’s lifespan, improve reliability and limit the risk of unplanned downtime.
 While it does require upfront planning and labor, long-term benefits include more predictable maintenance costs and a far safer and efficient work environment.